kori73/Word-Frequency-News/README.md

 # Word-Frequency-News
-Scrapes the recent news add displays the word frequency Recent News from:
+Django app that scrapes the recent news and displays the word frequency on a plotly bar chart.
+Recent News from:
 [Birgün](https://www.birgun.net/guncel)